-'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game
+'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game 5

 Later in the game, fans unfurled a "VETERANS FOR IMPEACHMENT" banner right behind home plate.

-In a press conference before the game, Nationals manager Dave Martinez said of Trump: "He's coming to the game.
+In a press conference before the game, Washington Nationals manager Dave Martinez said of Trump: "He's coming to the game.
 He's a fan.
 Hopefully he cheers for the Washington Nationals, and I hope he enjoys the game."

 Asked if the Nationals wanted Trump there, Martinez said: "We haven't really talked about it.
 We're focusing on playing baseball."

 The Nationals ended up getting walloped by the Houston Astros, 7-1.
-They now trail in the seven-game series, 3-2.
+They now trail 3-2 in the best-of-seven series.

 Boos heard throughout Nationals Park as President Trump and the First Lady are announced and shown on screen after the “wave your caps” moment between innings pic.twitter.com/RSZlbMA2W7— Monica Alba (@albamonica) October 28, 2019

-It's rare to see Trump out in public in Washington, a Democratic stronghold in which just 4 percent of the residents voted for Trump in the 2016 general election.
+It's rare to see Trump out in public in Washington, a Democratic stronghold in which just 4% of residents voted for Trump in the 2016 general election.

 In a break with tradition, Trump did not throw out the ceremonial first pitch Sunday night, as is customary when a sitting president attends a baseball game.